top of page

 christina.caroline.saak[a.t_))uni-hamburg.de

 I have been a science manager for CoSy.Bio since December 2021.
+Together with my colleague Dr. Nina Wenke, we manage grant applications, projects and day-to-day business of the institute.
 I did my PhD at Harvard University, where I studied how Proteus mirabilis utilizes a type VI secretion system to engage in bacterial social interactions.
 For my postdoctoral studies, I moved to the University of California - San Diego.
 Here, I used multi-platform metagenomics to study horizontal gene transfer in cheese rind microbiomes.

 Nina_Wenke.jpg